-All college employees will receive training annually about the college sexual misconduct and confidentiality policies applicable for students and employees, including safe and positive options for bystander intervention, risk reduction, and identifying and responding to sexual misconduct.
-The Title IX coordinators will receive annual training in responding to, investigating, and adjudicating sexual misconduct.
-The members of the Campus Appeals Committee will be trained by the Title IX coordinators in adjudicating sexual misconduct appeals.
+All college employees will receive training about the college sexual misconduct and confidentiality policies applicable for students and employees, including safe and positive options for bystander intervention, risk reduction, and identifying and responding to sexual misconduct.
+The Title IX coordinators will receive training in responding to, investigating, and adjudicating sexual misconduct.